 The final step of creating a product-led marketing strategy is analyzing and tracking the performance of your marketing campaigns.
 It will allow you to see what’s working and what isn’t so that you can make necessary adjustments.

 To do this effectively, plenty of tools and resources are available to help you.
 Google Analytics is a great place to start, but other tools like KISSmetrics, Mixpanel, and Heap can be helpful.

-Once you have all this data, you can see patterns and trends emerge.
+Once you have all this data, patterns and trends emerge.
 This information will be invaluable as you fine-tune your product-led marketing strategy.